newrelic/newrelic-python-agent/README.rst

 3. Integrate the agent with your web application.

-   If you control how your web application or WSGI server is started, you can use the ``newrelic-admin`` `wrapper script`_.
+   If you control how your web application or WSGI server is started, the recommended way to integrate the agent is to use the ``newrelic-admin`` `wrapper script`_.
 Modify the existing startup script, prefixing the existing startup command and options with ``newrelic-admin run-program``.

    Also, set the `NEW_RELIC_CONFIG_FILE` environment variable to the name of the configuration file you created above:

    .. code:: bash

-      $ NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program <YOUR-EXISTING-STARTUP-COMMAND>
+      $ NEW_RELIC_CONFIG_FILE=newrelic.ini newrelic-admin run-program $YOUR_COMMAND_OPTIONS

    Examples: